 Clothing is what first made me rethink my “cheaper is better” philosophy of spending.
 My closet was (and still largely is) filled with hand-me-downs.
 The price was unbeatable, but nothing fit right and I often felt frumpy and self-conscious.

 The same happened with my kids’ clothes.
 We would load up at the bag sale at the thrift store, but many of those bargain items wouldn’t last the season.

 While I haven’t sworn off thrift store shopping, I’m much more particular about the brands I buy.

 As with the other items on this list, paying more doesn’t necessarily mean buying the most expensive item available.
 You’ll need to find the sweet spot at the intersection of price and quality.

 For example, I’ve discovered a $50 pair of jeans is infinitely better than a $20 pair of jeans.
-However, the difference between the $50 pair and one costing $75 isn’t so great.
+However, the difference between the $50 pair and one costing $75 isn’t that great.

-Life is so much better when you’re well-rested, and it’s hard to feel well-rested when your mattress is thin or lumpy or uncomfortably stiff.
+Life is so much better when you’re well-rested, and it’s hard to sleep when your mattress is thin or lumpy or uncomfortably stiff.